-The Department of Fine and Performing Arts offers a four-year program leading to a Bachelor of Arts in Art.
+The Department of Fine and Performing Arts offers a four year program leading to a Bachelor of Arts in Art.
 The art major features hands-on courses in the creation and techniques of art, as well as courses in visual culture and media.
-Classes include both traditional and nontraditional, experimental approaches to media such as drawing, painting, graphic design, photography, film-making, broadcast, communications, computer graphics and costume design.
-After completing a series of foundation courses, advanced students design an individualized focus area based on their career goals, culminating in a final senior art project.
-Opportunities may include internships with area arts organizations such as the Massachusetts Museum of Contemporary Art, the Sterling and Francine Clark Art Institute, and MCLA Gallery 51.
+Classes include both traditional and nontradition experimental approaches to media such as drawing, pain ing, graphic design, photography, film-making, broadcas communications, computer graphics and costume design After completing a series of foundation courses, advanced students design an individualized focus area based on the career goals, culminating in a final senior art project.
+Opportunities may include internships with area arts organ zations such as the Massachusetts Museum of Contempo rary Art, the Sterling and Francine Clark Art Institute, and MCLA Gallery 51.
 For information about this program please refer to the art section of this catalog.